Introduction

 Specification

-An OSMFilter file must start with a header as shown below, with the version matching the version of skyway that you are using, followed by at least two newlines. skyway will warn you if there is a version mismatch.
+An SkyFilter file must start with a header as shown below, with the version matching the version of skyway that you are using, followed by at least two newlines. skyway will warn you if there is a version mismatch.
 After the header, you can use any combination of selectors and modifiers to manipulate the elements.
 Every selector must be followed by a tab-indented block of one or more modifiers or nested selectors.
 Comments start with # and extend through the end of a line.

 TYPE way # selects ways